nitmir/django-cas-server/README.rst

 * dummy backend ``cas_server.auth.DummyAuthUser``: all authentication attempt fails.
 * test backend ``cas_server.auth.TestAuthUser``: username, password and returned attributes for the user are defined by the ``CAS_TEST_*`` settings.
-* django backend ``cas_server.auth.DjangoAuthUser``: Users are authenticated agains django users system.
+* django backend ``cas_server.auth.DjangoAuthUser``: Users are authenticated against django users system.
   This is the default backend.
 The returned attributes are the fields available on the user model.
 * mysql backend ``cas_server.auth.MysqlAuthUser``: see the 'Mysql backend settings' section.
   The returned attributes are those return by sql query ``CAS_SQL_USER_QUERY``.